 The 2013 Ford Shelby Mustang can go 200 miles per hour?!
 You can’t do that on the 405.
 But guess where you can?

 And what about the Battle of the Top Dawgs?
 This one may make Fr.
 Dwight smile, but not after he lost his pink slip.
 Brake upgrades?
-It’s what Mustang enthusiasts do in there driveway on a Saturday afternoon.
+It’s what Mustang enthusiasts do in their driveway on a Saturday afternoon.
 Randy Pobst knows.

 And how about this?
 “It was like watching Secretariat win the Belmont Stakes by 31 lengths to take the Triple Crown in 1973…This is a performance so ungodly that the Vatican should launch an investigation.”